opensearch-project/documentation-website/_opensearch/search/did-you-mean.md

 ---
 layout: default
-title: Did you mean
+title: Did-you-mean functionality
 parent: Searching data
 nav_order: 25
 ---

 # Did-you-mean functionality

-Did-you-mean functionality shows suggested corrections for misspelled search terms.
+`Did-you-mean` functionality shows suggested corrections for misspelled search terms.

 For example, if a user types "fliud," OpenSearch suggests a corrected search term like "fluid."
 You can then suggest the corrected term to the user, or even automatically correct the search term.

-You can implement the did-you-mean functionality using one of the following methods:
+You can implement the `did-you-mean` functionality using one of the following methods:

 - Use a [term suggester](#term-suggester) to suggest corrections for individual words.
 - Use a [phrase suggester](#phrase-suggester) to suggest corrections for phrases.